Russian cruiser Bayan (1907): Design and description

 Bayan's main armament consisted of two 8 in 45-calibre guns in single turrets fore and aft.
 Her eight 6 in guns were mounted in casemates on the sides of the ship's hull.
-Anti-torpedo boat defense was provided by twenty-two 75 mm 50-calibre guns; eight of these were mounted in casemates on the side of the hull and in the superstructure.
-Two guns were astern, in the admiral's apartments, and the remaining twelve guns were located on upper deck amidships (eight above the six-inch gun casemates), in pivot mounts with gun shields.
+Anti-torpedo boat defense was provided by twenty-two 75 mm 50-calibre guns; eight were mounted in casemates on the side of the hull and in the superstructure.
+In the admiral's apartments, two guns were astern, and the remaining twelve were located on upper deck amidships (eight above the six-inch gun casemates), in pivot mounts with gun shields.
 The ship also had two submerged 450 mm torpedo tubes, one mounted on each broadside.